 Dan Lynch is the Founder and Managing Partner of The Lynch Law Group.
 He has been an attorney for more than 25 years.
-His areas of strength and experience include securities litigation; business succession planning; employment law counseling and litigation; commercial litigation; mergers and acquisitions; and general corporate transactions.
+His areas of strength and experience include securities litigation; commercial litigation; employment law counseling and litigation; business succession planning; mergers and acquisitions and general corporate transactions.
 Dan is a success-driven leader with superior organization and communication skills.
 He has practical business experience, a solid work ethic and brings an entrepreneurial approach to his practice of law.

 Dan is the author of Building a Million Dollar Book of Business, Principles and Behaviors For a Successful Law Practice.
 He is also a frequent speaker on the topic of business development for practicing attorneys and professional service providers.

 Before starting his own law firm, Dan was Vice President and General Counsel for Quadrivius, Inc., a middle-market logistics company based in Rochester, Pennsylvania.
 In this role, Dan was responsible for managing a full range of legal services and solutions in all areas of the business.
 He provided legal advice on general corporate, commercial and employment matters.
 He also performed dispute resolution and negotiation; drafted, reviewed and negotiated contracts, licenses and other contracting devices; and managed outside counsel who were assisting with litigation, corporate actions, employment issues and intellectual property matters.
 Dan reported to the CEO and was on the executive committee; however, he was more than a lawyer for the company.
 The Human Resources and Facilities Departments reported up through Dan, and he was the Chair of the Security and Innovation Committees for the company.
 He also spent time leading the business development department of one of the company’s divisions.